practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 ```

 `IO.select` will block until some of our streams become readable or writable
 and then return those streams.
-From there, it is up to them to do the
+From there, it is up to those streams to do
-actual data processing work.
+the actual data processing work.

 ## Handling streaming input and output